MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-tutorial.md

 ### Start with a static view

-It is easy to create the view using local data without any Fluid functionality, then add Fluid by changing some key pieces of the app.
+It's easy to create the view using local data without any Fluid functionality, then add Fluid by changing some key pieces of the app.

 The `renderStage` function appends the `stageTemplate` to the passed HTML element, and creates a working dice roller with a random dice value each time the **Roll** button is selected.
 The `diceMap` is used in the next few steps.